SAT Fee Waivers

 - You can use up to two waivers for the SAT and up to two waivers for the SAT Subject Tests™.
 That's a total of four fee waivers (up to three Subject Tests per test date).

 - Most colleges charge an application fee.
-As a fee-waiver user, you are entitled to use, and will automatically receive, four Request for Waiver of College Application Fee forms from the College Board for the 2015-16 academic year. *Many four-year and two-year colleges accept application waivers – view a list of schools that participate in the College Application Fee waiver process.
+As a fee-waiver user, you are entitled to use, and will automatically receive, four college application fee waivers from the College Board at the beginning of your senior year. *Many four-year and two-year colleges accept application waivers – view a list of schools that participate in the college application fee waiver process, or use our online search tool.
 College is totally within your reach, and application waivers can help you get there.

 - Get a $40 discount on The Official SAT Online Course™ when you order it during online registration.